 What good is promoting diversity if everyone thinks the same way?
 The key to successfully implementing diversity is to have a staff with diverse backgrounds and diverse thought.
 Only then will true innovation and growth be possible.

-Diversity in Hiring
+Diversity and Hiring

 When hiring, it is important to distinguish potential employee’s whose values align with the company’s core values.
 Once a core value connection is established, another important consideration is diversity.